yearn/yearn-vaults-v3/TECH_SPEC.md

 All strategies in the default queue must have been previously added to the vault.

+The QUEUE_MANAGER can also set the use_default_queue flag, which will cause the default_queue to be used during every withdraw even if a custom_queue is passed in.

 #### Buying Debt
-The DEBT_PURCHASER role can buy debt from the vault in return for the equal amount of `asset`.
+The DEBT_PURCHASER role can buy bad debt from the vault in return for the equal amount of `asset`.

-This should only ever be used in the case where governance wants to purchase a set amount of bade debt from the vault in order to not report a loss.
+This should only ever be used in emergencies where governance wants to purchase a set amount of bad debt from the vault in order to not report a loss.

-It still relies on convertToShares() so will only be viable if the conversion does not reflect and large negative realized loss from the strategy.

 #### Shutting down the vault
 In an emergency the EMERGENCY_MANAGER can shutdown the vault